Education

 The inclusive early childhood education study programme is aimed at people who want to qualify in the professional field of early childhood education.
 The study programme is aimed at

-The university studies are based on the concept of blended learning and essentially pass two components: The online study programme and on-campus stages at Fulda University of Applied Sciences.
+The university studies are based on the concept of blended learning and essentially pass two components: The online studies and on-campus stages at Fulda University of Applied Sciences.

-For the online programme, students receive a study letter of around 50 pages per e-learning module.
-They receive tasks from the instructors to help them work through the content of the study letter.
+For the online study programme, students receive a study letter of around 50 pages per e-learning module.
+Each e-learning module costs 65.00 euros.
+They receive tasks from the instructors to help them work through the contents of the study letter.
 Students also exchange ideas on an internet-based e-learning platform in a forum moderated by the instructors.
 The on-campus stages take place once a month as a two- to three-day block course, during which interaction and professional exchange take centre stage.
 One on-campus module and two to three e-learning modules are planned per semester.

-Acquisitions of state recognition are integrated into the course from the 3rd to the 6th semester.
-At the degree level, graduates are thus able to demonstrate "specialisation and aptitude for independent work in the field of early childhood education" (Section 8 (2) SozAnerkG, HE).
+Acquisitions of state recognition as an early childhood educator are integrated into the course from the 3rd to the 6th semester.
+At the degree level, graduates demonstrate "specialisation and aptitude for independent work in the field of early childhood education" (§ 8 para.
+2, SozAnerkG, HE).
 You can find more information here:

 Information on practical placements

-At the end of the programme, graduates therefore have 4 years of practical experience (50% position) as well as an academic year's degree!
+At the end of their university studies, graduates therefore have 4 years of practical experience (50% position), an academic year's degree and state recognition as an early childhood educator.

-In the Bachelor's degree programme "Inclusive early childhood education" (BiB), integrated practical study means that all students work as interns or specialists in early childhood education and supervision facilities for a minimum of 15 and a maximum of 22 hours per week alongside their university studies.
-For example, in a crèche, children's day-care facilities or primary school.
-The BiB study programme combines learning at the university with learning in early childhood education practice.
-Studying in a practice-integrated way means that the knowledge acquired in university studies is used in practice right from the start.
+In the Bachelor's degree programme in "Inclusive early childhood education" (BiB), practical integration means that all students generally work 15 to 22 hours per week as interns or specialists in facilities for early childhood education, upbringing and supervision alongside their university studies.
+For example, in crèches, children's day-care facilities or primary schools, for example in open all-day programmes.
+The BiB study programme combines learning at university with learning in early childhood education practice.
+Studying while integrating practice means that the knowledge acquired in university studies is used in practice from the very beginning.
 The practical experience is in turn reflected on with instructors and fellow students.

 University entrance qualification